CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

 ![](../img/modified-cost-function.png)

-## The Training Process
+## The training process

 The training process of the QCBM is referred to as the data-driven quantum circuit learning (DDQCL) algorithm.
 It consists of the following steps:
 1. Initialize the circuit with random parameters.
-2. Prepare the initial state and execute the quantum circuit to obtain the QCBM model and perform measurements in the computational basis.
+2. Prepare the initial state, execute the quantum circuit to obtain the QCBM model and perform measurements in the computational basis.
 3. Compare the distribution obtained to that one of the dataset.
 4. Update the parameters using an optimizer.